istio/istio.io/content/docs/tutorial/add-istio.md

     deployment "productpage-v1" configured
     {{< /text >}}

-1. Access the application and verify that the application continues to work.
+1. Access the application's webpage and verify that the application continues to work.
 Note that Istio was added **transparently**, the code of the original application did not change.

 1. Check the the _productpage_'s pods and see that now each replica has two containers.